 Piston-powered helicopter engines are great for smaller helicopters and being cheaper to buy and run their cost is perfect for training helicopters or private owners.

-Having flown both types of engine I can tell you that when the engine delivers lots of extra power then things you can do and heights and speeds you can reach in a helicopter really make the flights incredible.
+Having flown both types of engines I can tell you that when the engine delivers lots of extra power then things you can do and the heights and speeds you can reach in a helicopter really make the flights incredible.

 If you found this article interesting and would like to keep reading, I highly recommend the following articles from my blog:

 - Helicopter Engine Failures – A Pilot Properly Explains!